 - bleeding at the site where the sample was removed

-- infection at the site where the same was removed
+- infection at the site where the sample was removed

 - pain or discomfort at the sample site

-Results of the herpes viral culture of lesion test are based on whether or not the virus grows from the skin sample in a laboratory.
+Results of the herpes viral culture of lesion test are based on whether or not the virus grows from your skin sample in a laboratory.

-If the virus does not grow, then the results are negative.
-This means that the patient does not have an active herpes infection at the site from where the culture was taken.
-However, a negative culture does not mean that the patient does not have herpes or that the patient has not had a herpes infection in the past.
+If the virus does not grow, then your results are negative.
+This means that you don’t have an active herpes infection at the site where the culture was taken.
+However, a negative culture doesn’t mean that you don’t have herpes.

-Growth of the virus from the collected sample indicates that the sore is infected with the herpes virus.
-Based on these findings, your physician will prescribe a treatment for the infection.
+Growth of the virus from the collected sample indicates that your sore is infected with the herpes virus.
+Based on these findings, your doctor will prescribe a treatment for the infection.